fmazzant/RestClient/README.md

 ### OnDownloadProgress

-OnDownloadProgress occurs when the response is running and the data traveling to inside.
-It is allowing todo somethings, get a percentage of download for example.
+OnDownloadProgress occurs when the response is running and the data is traveling inside.
+It is allow todo somethings, get a percentage of download for example.

 ```c#
 var result = rest